DataDog/ansible-datadog/README.md

 ### Integrations

 To configure a Datadog integration (check), add an entry to the `datadog_checks` section.
-The first level key is the name of the check and the value is the YAML payload to write the configuration file.
+The first level key is the name of the check, and the value is the YAML payload to write the configuration file.
 Examples are provided below.

 #### Process check